Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - So far this season, the Wildcats have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those games.

-- In games that Kentucky churns out over 326.9 yards, the team is 6-3 against the spread and 8-1 overall.
+- In games that Kentucky amasses over 326.9 yards, the team is 6-3 against the spread and 8-1 overall.

-- The Wildcats have turned the ball over 20 times this season, nine fewer than the Hawkeyes have forced (29).
+- The Wildcats have 20 giveaways this season, while the Hawkeyes have 29 takeaways .

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.